-This little tree is the first non-lycopodium one I ever made, and every Christmas it is part of a Victorian sitting room in a glass lamp base.
+This little tree is the first non-lycopodium one I ever made, probably in the early 90s, and every Christmas it is part of a Victorian sitting room in a glass lamp base.

 Trees like this are commonly available at Christmas time; its branches look like paper.
 (See another in The Bear in the Dumpster/Cloudcroft Cafeteria scene).
 It came stuck into a little round section of wood, so to give it more stability, I glued the wood to a larger circle of cardboard.

 I went to a lot of trouble to make a Victorian tree skirt just a bit larger than the cardboard circle, but with the packages glued on, you can't even see the skirt!

 A tip: If you are wanting a decorative tree skirt to show, use a large plain circle, glue on your packages and THEN add your decorative trims to the outer edges.

 The tree has lots of little nosegays on the branch tips.
 I made them with little circles cut from lace, tiny dried rosebuds and the settlings from the bottom of a potpourri package.
 You might want to touch up the rosebuds with paint; I discovered that their color faded.

 The other decorating trims were pink and burgundy roses, gold-and-burgundy ribbon bows, gold garland, and pink and white pearl balls.

 The little angel's body and arms are made of tiny paper cones.
 Her head is a small pearl, her halo a pearl sequin.
 Her wings took advantage of a bow element in the wrapping paper.
 The two back-to-back bows underneath the angel were from a little girl's hair ornament.

 Here it is in the display lamp that sits on a table in our den.
 It's not easy to photograph with all that glass AND the mirrored back.